-Some 20% of Czechia women reported experiencing physical and/or sexual violence at least once since the age of 15, lower

-2024 FU than the averages of 31%.
-However. experts estimate that some 17% of female victims fail to report the crimes, higher than the EU average of 13%.
-They also note that failure to report occurs at hiaher rates within immigrant communities due to reluctance to interact with authorities.
+Some 20% of Czechia women reported experiencing physical and/or sexual violence at least once since the age of 15, lower than the 2024 FU of 31%. averages However. experts estimate that some 17% of female victims fail to report the crimes, higher than the EU average of 13%.
+They also note that failure to report occurs at higher rates within immigrant communities due to reluctance to interact with authorities.